 Well, for sound.
 Decoration.
 Visible movement.
 Prestige.
 Duh.

-Wind chimes come in an infinite variety of tones, ranging from ephemeral, tinkling faery’s bells to deeply sonorous, nearly inaudible basso tones.
-And far from being relegated to frequency alone, wind chimes can be metal, glass, plastic, wood, or combinations of them, and even other materials.
+A windchime can come in an infinite variety of tones, ranging from ephemeral, tinkling faery’s bells to deeply sonorous, nearly inaudible basso tones.
+And far from being relegated to frequency alone, wind chimes can be metal, glass, plastic, wood (woodstock wind chimes), or combinations of them, and even other materials.
 Some of these materials speak to us more than others, with some seeming rather unlikely to many individuals.
 I’ll admit to having an affinity for wood, and for low-frequencies.

-Chimes produce inharmonic sounds, the soothing “white noise” of melody.
-High quality wind chimes hung at differing heights will produce notably louder or clearer tones.
+Chimes produce inharmonic sounds and are a meditation medium, the soothing “white noise” of melody.
+High quality meditation medium wind chimes hung at differing heights will produce notably louder or clearer tones.
 Wind chimes can be made of metal or wood, and in shapes such as rods or tubes.
 Other materials can be glass, bamboo, shells, stones, earthenware, porcelain or other exotic items such as silverware -- even cookie cutters!